ablwr/ablwr.github.io/_posts/2016-12-18-2016-reflection-and-2017-goals.markdown

 date: 2016-12-18 20:16:00 -0400
 ---

+Welcome to the Ashley Blewer annual report!
 It's that time of year again, where I start thinking about where I was at this time last year and where I am now.
 [Here](http://ablwr.github.io/blog/2016/01/02/2016-new-years-resolutions/) were my goals for 2016.

 # 2016